 Other accidents may be due to lifeguard error or distraction.
 Negligence can be involved on the part of the swimming pool operator, lifeguard, or property owner.
 Defective safety latches or retractable ladder failure can fail to keep small children out of unsupervised pool areas and faulty or missing equipment can also cause a tragedy.

 There are two different variations to this answer.
 If you or a loved one have sustained severe injuries in a swimming pool accident due to some else’s negligence, then your claim would be a personal injury claim.
 Sometimes the events are more tragic and someone loses a life.
 In this instance, you have a wrongful death claim.

-State-specific laws govern each claim with regards to the type of damages awarded and the statute of limitations for filing a claim.
+State-specific laws govern each claim in regard to the type of damages awarded and the statute of limitations for filing a claim.
 It is always best to seek legal counsel in these matters.
-An experienced swimming pool accident litigation attorney, like Attorney Joseph Onwuteaka, P.C., will listen to your story and advise you of your options.
+As an experienced swimming pool accident litigation attorney, I will listen to your story and advise you of your options.

 Anyone who sustains unnecessary injuries in a swimming pool accident that was due to the negligence of a third party can file a personal injury claim or wrongful death lawsuit in cases that result in a fatality.

 If the accident could have been prevented or was due to the negligence of a third party, your personal injury attorney may be able to recover financial compensation.

 If you think you may have a swimming pool accident claim, you should seek legal counsel right away.
 When imposing a statute of limitations on personal injury and wrongful death claims, the state of Texas does give one plenty of time to make a decision, but you shouldn’t wait.